OpenBagTwo/FoxNap/README.md

 disc texture._

 When you're ready, simply double-click the `FoxNapRPG` executable.
-A terminal window may pop up showing progress of the resource pack creation, and before you know it you should have a new file in your folder named `FoxNapRP.zip`, which you can then add as a resource pack to your game.
-You will then need to go into your minecraft `config` folder and edit `foxnap.yaml` to raise the number of `n_discs` to match the ones added by the resource pack.
+A terminal window may pop up showing progress of the resource pack creation, and before you know it you should have some new files in your current directory:

+- `FoxNapRP.zip` is the resource pack containing all your converted songs and music disc textures, and you can throw that into your Minecraft `resourcepacks` folder
+- `FoxNapDP.zip` is the datapack that defines all the properties of the tracks themselves.
+You'll need to put this pack into the `datapacks` folder of any world where you want to use your music (see note below about multiplayer).
+- `foxnap.yaml` needs to go into your Minecraft `config` folder.
+This tells the game how many music discs to enable for you.

+#### What About Multiplayer?

-When playing on a server, it's the **server's** `n_discs` value that will dictate the number of tracks that are available, but it's **each player's resource pack** that determines _which_ songs each track corresponds with.
+When playing on a server, it's the ***server's*** datapacks and config file that will dictate:

+- how long each song will play
+- the redstone signal strength coming out of jukeboxes playing each disc
+- the number of tracks available from the Maestro

+but it's ***each player's*** resource pack and config file that will control:

+- the songs that each disc will play
+- the appearance (and description) of each disc
+- which discs show up as "placeholder" records

 Explicitly:

-- if the server has a greater number of discs specified than both what's built in (seven) and what you have defined in your resource pack, some discs will show up for you with missing textures and sound files
+- if the server has a greater number of discs specified than both what you've specified in your config, some discs will show up for you with placeholder textures and sound files
-- if you have more discs in your resource pack than are set on the server, then not all tracks will be available in your game
+- if you have more discs in your resource pack than are set on the server, then not all tracks will be available in your shared game
+- some music discs may continue silently after a song ends, and some might cut off

-Beyond the number of discs, though, there's no reason why every player can't come online with a completely custom playlist.
+Beyond the number of discs, though, there's no reason why every player can't come online with a completely custom playlist of songs with similar lengths!

 #### Advanced Options: Command-Line Options